JNPauli/Banter/open_lab_notebook/Documentation.md

 ## 14.11.2022
 Next step would be to run a GLM analysis on the preprocessed data, so I have the input for my machine learning model.
 The input to my model is the brain activity during the imagery and natural stimuli trials and thus requires the GLM.
 However, I still do not have the preprocessed data, because there are current issues with the data transfer.

+## 15.11.2022
+Added information about how to execute the datalad commands.
+Created first draft of a plot categorie id over time.
+Added more notes and structure.
+Made explanations to why the mean_img of the fmri image should be taken.